exasol/ai-lab/doc/user_guide/ami-usage.md

     - Create  inbound rules:
       - One of type `ssh`
       - If you plan to connect to the Jupyter lab, add another rule of type "Custom TCP" with port 49494.
         - **Important**: With this rule you expose the Jupyter lab to the internet; anybody who has access to the password will be able to execute commands.
 For a minimum of security you should change the default Jupyter password.
-Details about how to do that will be shown in the login screen when you login via ssh.
+Details about how to do that will be shown in the login screen when you log in via ssh.
 However, you should consider to use only `ssh` with port forwarding.
  4. Go back to the EC2 console
  5. Launch the EC2 instance:
      - In the navigation bar on the left select "Instances"
      - Click button "Launch instances"
-     - At field "Application and OS Images" select the AMI id of the sandbox (found in the [release notes](https://github.com/exasol/ai-lab/releases/latest))
+     - At field "Application and OS Images" select the AMI ID of the sandbox (found in the [release notes](https://github.com/exasol/ai-lab/releases/latest))
      - Select an appropriate instance type (at least "t2.small" or similar)
      - Choose your key pair
-     - Choose the security group which your created in step 3.
+     - Choose the security group which you created in step 3.
      - For the storage we recommend to keep the pre-selected 100GB volume
      - Click button "Launch instance"
 6. As soon as the machine becomes available you can connect per ssh with user `ubuntu`: `ssh -i your_key.pem ubuntu@the_new_ec_instance`